More than 400 sects and denominations call themselves “Christian”—but they all have some basic, and often fundamental, differences.

 This noted historian plainly acknowledges that church leaders did not take Jesus’ life and His teaching as the standard for their so-called “Christian” churches!

-Several years ago, evangelist Billy Graham was quoted as saying that, while many Americans believe there is a God, most "have not accepted true Christianity or Judaism or Islam.
-They believe the Bible, but they don't read it or obey it."
-(U.S. News & World Report, April 4, 1994).
-This same article quotes famous pollster George Gallup, Jr. as saying that America is "a nation of biblical illiterates… the stark fact is most Americans don't know what they believe or why."
+Decades ago, evangelist Billy Graham was quoted as saying that while many Americans believe there is a God, most “have not accepted true Christianity or Judaism or Islam.
+They believe the Bible, but they don’t read it or obey it” (U.S. News & World Report, April 4, 1994).
+This same article quotes famous pollster George Gallup, Jr. as saying that America is “a nation of biblical illiterates… [and] the stark fact is most Americans don’t know what they believe or why.”

 They do not really study or understand the Bible.
 They only have vague ideas of what they think the Bible says.
-Other religious polls have shown that most Americans are unable even to name more than one or two of the four gospels—let alone understand them.
-A Barna Research poll released in April 2015 found that while 62 percent of American adults say they have made a personal commitment to Jesus Christ that is still important to their lives today, only 46 percent are sure that He lived a sinless life while on earth.
+More than half of all Americans are unable even to name the four gospels—let alone understand them (“U.S. Religious Knowledge Survey,” Pew Research Center, September 2010).
+A Barna Research poll found that while 62 percent of American adults say they have made a personal commitment to Jesus Christ that is still important to their lives today, only 46 percent are sure that He lived a sinless life while on the earth (“What Do Americans Believe About Jesus?
+5 Popular Beliefs,” Barna.org, April 1, 2015).

-Yet the Bible provides the foundational knowledge upon which true Christianity is built.
-For unless one proves—to his own satisfaction—that the Bible is God's inspired revelation to mankind, then one is "lost in the fog."
+The Bible provides the foundational knowledge upon which true Christianity is built, for unless one proves—to his own satisfaction—that the Bible is God’s inspired revelation to mankind, one is “lost in the fog.”
 But today most people follow the dictates of their own conscience without biblical understanding in religious matters.
 People make up their own religious ideas and concepts as they go along.

 There is no question that good works have been done by a wide spectrum of religious organizations.
 As people treat their neighbors well, they and those around them experience blessings.
 Speaking of the spiritual laws and principles of the Bible, Jesus said, “The words that I speak to you are spirit, and they are life” (John 6:63).
 In other words, these inspired words describe intrinsic values and forces that operate automatically in many cases—just like the law of gravity.
 If a person does good to others and treats them with love and kindness, it almost automatically works out that he is going to be blessed in one way or another.
 This principle holds true no matter what someone’s religion might be.